Carex utriculata

-Carex utriculata is a species of sedge known as Northwest Territory sedge and common yellow lake sedge.
+Carex utriculata is a species of sedge known as Northwest Territory sedge, common beaked sedge or common yellow lake sedge.

-Distribution
+Distribution and habitat

 This sedge is native to the northern half of North America, including most all of Canada and the northern United States, and down to montane California.
 It is also found in northern Europe and northern Asia.
 It is a common plant in many types of wetland habitat.

 Description

 Carex utriculata produces stems exceeding 1 m in maximum height from a thick network of long rhizomes.
 The inflorescence is a cylindrical mass of flowers up to about 40 cm long with an accompanying leaf-like bract which is generally longer than the flower spike.
 Each inflorescence bears up to 200 developing fruits, each enclosed in a shiny green, golden, or brown perigynium.
+Carex utriculata was once considered a variety of Carex rostrata (Carex rostrata var. utriculata).